-Truer words were never said, and they were said by the great civil rights leader, Martin Luther King Jr. However they weren’t said in a letter as long believed.
+More exact words were never said, and they were told by the great civil rights leader, Martin Luther King Jr. However the quote didn’t come from a letter as long believed.

 Martin Luther King Jr. whose life and dream we celebrate today was a great leader for civil rights.
-Unlike today’s “Civil Rights” leaders who seek divisiveness and handouts, Dr. King dream was a post racial society where people where judged by the content of their character instead of the color of their skin.
+Unlike today’s “Civil Rights” leaders who seek divisiveness and handouts, Dr. King dream was a post-racial society where people were judged by the content of their character instead of the color of their skin.

 Also unlike most “Civil Rights” leaders today Dr. King was a supporter of Israel and the Jewish people.
 In recognition of MLK day many Jewish will post a letter supposedly penned by Martin Luther King called “Letter to a Zionist Friend,” but the story of the letter is a hoax.

 The most famous line from the letter “When people criticize Zionists, they mean Jews.
-You are talking anti-Semitism,” was uttered by Dr King, just not in any letter.
-Over the next day or two you will read various posts containing the letter— most of the text does not contain the words of the great Civil Rights Leader.
-The good news however, is it does contain his sentiments.
+You are talking Antisemitism,” was uttered by Dr. King, just not in any letter.
+Over the next day or two, you will read various posts containing the letter— most of the text does not include the words of the great Civil Rights Leader.
+The good news is, however, is it does contain his sentiments.